Poker is a psychological game, and remaining emotionally neutral to potential chip swings is critical to success.

 - The optimist – The glass is half full

 - The pessimist – The glass if half empty

 - The engineer – The glass is twice too big

 So again, you close your eyes, you think of the memory you are trying to change.
 You then re-imagine the negative memory, and while saying, “I bring in love, light and happiness.”
 And you repeat this until the emotional impact of the memory goes away.

 This is the gist of the protocol, and will get the job done.
-If you're looking for more, I teach an advanced version in my 8 Week Poker Mind Cleanse Course.
+If you’re looking for more, apply for 1 on 1 coaching here.